Vauxhall Astra review - MPG, running costs & CO2

 Diesel was originally offered for the Astra, but it was discontinued in 2023.
 Find a nearly-new example and its promise of up to 65.7mpg should save high-mileage drivers money on fuel.
 It was more expensive to buy than petrol versions, though, and less well-suited to short, local trips.

 You’ll also be needing a wallbox if you go for the Vauxhall Astra Electric, which previously had an even higher starting price of close to £40,000, but has now dropped to £35,000 in Griffin trim.
 Despite this hefty sum, very few people are likely to buy this model with cash, and Vauxhall is already offering some finance deals to bring the monthly costs down.
-It will also offer free VED (until 2025), and major savings for company car choosers, thanks to its low BiK band.
+It will also offer free VED (until 2025), but after this date it will incur the standard rate of tax as EVs will no longer be exempt.

 Insurance groups

-The cheapest petrol engine occupies group 17 out of 50, while the majority of 128bhp petrol and diesel engines occupy groups 18 to 19.
-The plug-in hybrid in GS trim sits in group 24.
-It’s broadly similar to the Ford Focus, which sits in groups 13-27.
+The cheapest petrol engine occupies group 17 out of 50 in entry-level trim, while the majority of 128bhp petrol models and mild-hybrid models are groups 19 and 20 depending on the trim.
+The plug-in hybrid in GS trim sits in group 24, while the Electric sits in group 25, but the most expensive model to insure is the sporty GSe in group 31.

 Warranty